-WilderSkills is a youth outdoor education program, founded as a branch of California Survival School, that helps kids and teens reconnect with the earth and become outdoor adventure capable through developing both modern and primitive wilderness skills.
+WilderSkills is a youth outdoor education program, founded as a branch of California Survival School, that helps kids and teens connect with the wild and become outdoor adventure capable through developing both modern and traditional wilderness living and guiding skills.

 Founded in 2013 by Dan Baird and Laura Stein, Wilderskills programs cover a range of skills, from fire-by-friction and traditional navigation, to ancient crafts and techniques for making tools and blending into the woods.
 Our programs are divided into three aspects – Ancient Skills, Wild Adventure, Deep Connection.

 Wilderskills is based in California.
 Summer camp programs take place at multiple locations in the San Francisco Bay Area, including Saratoga, Redwood City, and Livermore California.
 See course pages for more details.

 In 2013, Dan formed WilderSkills with a mission to provide youth with nature connection opportunities and outdoors skills that will last a lifetime.